FreeUKGen/MyopicVicar/doc/roadmap.md

 - Researchers can leave bouquets

-## Features we may include in future releases
+## Features to be included but not yet added to schedule

 - Report generator.
 - CCs and SCs can customise the DAP and RAP.